 Jesus said, “Let the children come to me” (Mt 19.14).
 Children are welcome here!
 We welcome squirmy and loud kids as a gift from God.

-Children’s Liturgy of the Word and Religious Education classes are available during the school year for children.
+Children’s Liturgy of the Word and Religious Education classes are available during the school year for children at the 8:30 am Mass only.
 Contact us for more information.

 The safety and security of your children is our top priority.
 All our teachers are trained and have a background check before they can work with children.